silecs/spout/CONTRIBUTING.md

 Before writing any code, please file an issue stating the problem you want to solve or the feature you want to implement.
 This allows us to give you feedback before you spend any time writing code.
 There may be a known limitation that can't be addressed, or a bug that has already been fixed in a different way.
 The issue allows us to communicate and figure out if it's worth your time to write a bunch of code for the project.

+Please take the time to add everything that could be useful to understnding your issue:

+- Is it a bug or a feature?
+- What were you expecting?
+What happened?
+- Any file or code needed to reproduce the problem?

 ### Step 2: Fork this repository in GitHub

 This will create your own copy of our repository.